input-output-hk/cardano-sl/docs/exceptions.md

 * use `MonadError` or `MonadThrow` (methods of these classes).
 Note that if you define `f :: MonadError m => m ()`, it won't be pure

+*Comment:* I disagree with the last "Do not".
+Why is this ruled out?
+Sometimes giving `Either Text` is legit.
+Giving `Maybe` is ok, so it must also ok to give `Either ()`, so why not `Either Text`, which contains even more information?

 Consider parsing: it is pure, but we cannot make assumptions about the input.
 In this case we might want to use `ExceptT ParseError`.
 Or consider a lookup in a `Map`, where we don't know whether the key is present -- in this case we'd like